Ray-0906/System-2.0/README.md

-# 🧿 SoloRank – AI-Powered Life Gamification System
+# 🧿 System-2.0 – AI-Powered Life Gamification System

 A full-stack productivity platform that transforms your real-life goals into an RPG-style quest system inspired by *Solo Leveling*.
 Track daily missions, unlock skills, earn coins, equip artifacts, and level up your stats – all powered by an AI-based quest generation and evaluation engine.